top of page

 c) Mezcal tasting. a traditional Mexican distilled alcoholic beverage made from the agave plant.
 Unlike tequila, which is made specifically from blue agave, mezcal can be produced from various types of agave, giving it a wide range of flavors.

 Day 6.
-Tuesday.
+Thursday.
 Museum of Cultures of Oaxaca and pedestrian tourist walkway (Andador turístico).

 Day 7.
-Wednesday.
+Friday.
 Free day.

 Day 8.
-Thursday.
+Saturday.
 Xochimilco and Jalatlaco neighborhoods.

 Day 9.
-Friday. ¡Adiós Oaxaca!
+Sunday. ¡Adiós Oaxaca!

 Save your spot!